Samrath-SinghSaini/Samrath-SinghSaini/README.md

 - 🎈 I specialize in Web and Software development languages like JavaScript, Java, Swift, a bit of Kotlin, Python and C#, frameworks like Spring, React, NodeJS, Express and Databases including MySQL, MongoDB, PostgreSQL.

-- 🔭 I’m currently working on **an Ecommerce store app made with the MERN stack**
+- 🔭 I’m currently working on **practicing DSA with Leetcode and learning more complex technologies**

 - 🌱 I’m currently making projects with **Java and the MERN stack**